hanchon-live/docs/_posts/2021-05-09-landing-with-styled-components-and-react-bootstrap.md

 <StyledH1>Welcome!</StyledH1>
 ```
-In the Browser we should see something like this:
+In the browser you should see something like this:
 {% include figure image_path="/assets/posts/landing-page/h1-with-style.jpeg" alt="h1 with style" caption="" %}

-### Style pseudo-clases with styled-components:
+### Style pseudo-classes with styled-components:

-For our button it's the same case as the Row or Image.
+- Create a constant.
+The name must be capitalize.
+We are going to pass a string value to the styled function.

 ```javascript
 const StyledButton = styled(Button)`{